KStefanski-Polek/Portfolio/README.md

 * practical abilities on uTest platform (for over a year now),
 * theoretical knowledge from all Internet source I can find.

-On this site I would like to share with you everything I have achieved so far
+On this site I would like to share with you everything I have achieved so far.

 ## Statistics
 ### uTest
 Cycles          149

 Test cases      76

 Bugs            192

 High integrity  2

 Exceptionally   2

 Highest rate

 Actual rate     84.2643%

 ### Individual work